wopfel/screencast-tutorials/README.md

 # screencast-tutorials
 Trying to record some tutorials about software installation and other things.

+1. The steps for each 'tutorial' are specified in a yml file.
+2. `run-tests` is called inside a Ubuntu docker container, which runs the yml file
+3. It starts a tmux session to show the output of the commands (upper panel), the commands (lower left panel), and the step list (lower right panel).

 ## Sample: git bisect

 For example, how does it look when "git bisect" is doing its work?